Nobody died. I

 “Okay, now, what do

 I get from this?”
 Yeah.
+And

-And maybe this is a problem.
+maybe this is mostly my problem.

 A personal problem.
 But a wake,